mohyaz11/OptimumSetupBook/manuscript/Chapter002.md

 ![](images/projectconfiguration-rollingdeployments.png)

 Just like with the database project, do not get too hung up on the steps.
 We are not saying you need to do these steps in order to deploy a web application.
 We just wanted to show you how we would configure a simple IIS web application deployment.
 The most important thing to take away from this section is the WebUI project is only concerned about deploying the WebUI and it will work if it is the first time, 10th time, or 1000th time deploying to a machine.

+### OctoFX-TrafficCop Project

+The Traffic Cop project will be configured to call the OctoFX-Database project and then the OctoFX-WebUI project.